IRS Forms

 If you are an approved section 3504 agent and you file an aggregate Form 941, you must attach Schedule R every quarter.
 Schedule R allocates wages, deposits, and liabilities to each client’s EIN.
 Missing or mismatched allocations are a top cause of notices.
 Treat this as part of your month‑end close, not an afterthought at quarter end.

 For aggregate Form 940, the rule is tighter.
-Aggregate 940 filing is generally not allowed, except for approved home care service recipient arrangements and for CPEOs.
+Aggregate 940 filing is generally not allowed, except for approved home care service recipient arrangements (limited to recipients receiving home care services through a federal, state, or local government program) and for CPEOs.
 If you are in one of those allowed categories, attach Schedule R to your aggregate 940 as well.

 Practical Steps That Keep You Out Of Notice Hell